Persian carpet: Field design, medallions and borders

 Design elements may also be arranged more elaborately.
 One typical oriental rug design uses a medallion, a symmetrical pattern occupying the center of the field.
 Parts of the medallion, or similar, corresponding designs, are repeated at the four corners of the field.
-The common Persian "Lechek Torūnj" (medaillon and corner) design was developed in Persia for book covers and ornamental book illuminations in the fifteenth century.
+The common Persian "Lechek Torūnj" (medallion and corner) design was developed in Persia for book covers and ornamental book illuminations in the fifteenth century.
 In the sixteenth century, it was integrated into carpet designs.
 More than one medallion may be used, and these may be arranged at intervals over the field in different sizes and shapes.
 The field of a rug may also be broken up into different rectangular, square, diamond or lozenge shaped compartments, which in turn can be arranged in rows, or diagonally.

-In contrast to Anatolian rugs, the Persian carpet medaillon represents the primary pattern, and the infinite repeat of the field appears subordinate, creating an impression of the medaillon "floating" on the field.
+In contrast to Anatolian rugs, the Persian carpet medallion represents the primary pattern, and the infinite repeat of the field appears subordinate, creating an impression of the medallion "floating" on the field.

 In most Persian rugs, the field of the rug is surrounded by stripes, or borders.
 These may number from one up to over ten, but usually there is one wider main border surrounded by minor, or guardian borders.
 The main border is often filled with complex and elaborate rectilinear or curvilinear designs.
 The minor border stripes show simpler designs like meandering vines.
 The traditional Persian border arrangement was highly conserved through time, but can also be modified to the effect that the field encroaches on the main border.
 This feature is often seen in Kerman rugs from the late nineteenth century, and was likely taken over from French Aubusson or Savonnerie weaving designs.

 The corner articulations are a particularly challenging part of rug design.
 The ornaments have to be woven in a way that the pattern continues without interruption around the corners between horizontal and vertical borders.
 This requires advance planning either by a skilled weaver who is able to plan the design from start, or by a designer who composes a cartoon before the weaving begins.
 If the ornaments articulate correctly around the corners, the corners are termed to be "resolved", or "reconciled".
 In village or nomadic rugs, which are usually woven without a detailed advance plan, the corners of the borders are often not resolved.
 The weaver then discontinues the pattern at a certain stage, e.g., when the lower horizontal border is finished, and starts anew with the vertical borders.
 The analysis of the corner resolution helps distinguishing rural village, or nomadic, from workshop rugs.